Around-the-Post Angle Judgment

 How do I know if a ball is wide enough for an around-the-post shot?

-The ball's path and landing point need to clear the post entirely, which usually requires more width than it first appears from mid-court — reading it early, before sprinting, gives the clearest judgment.
+The ball's path and landing point need to clear the post entirely.
+This usually requires more width than it first appears from mid-court.
+This means reading it early, before sprinting, gives the clearest judgment.

 What happens if I misjudge the angle and hit the post?

-A ball that clips the post rather than passing cleanly around it is treated as an out-of-bounds shot, so misjudging the angle simply loses the point.
+A ball that clips the post rather than passing cleanly around it is treated as an out-of-bounds shot.
+As a result, misjudging the angle simply loses the point.

 Related terms